Interactively render the Juliaset as a lambda function in BigDataViewer.

 May 2, 2022

 Import dependencies.
 BigDataViewer Vistools is the convenience API that we use to display the results of our experiments and it includes all ImgLib2 related dependencies that we need.
+We also import the ImgLib2 bridge to ImageJ, because we want to use ImageJ’s API to display ImgLib2 data in this notebook.

 Code